On a problem of Henning and Yeo about the transversal number of uniform linear systems whose 2-packing number is fixed: Introduction

-This mean that the transversal number of any linear system is upper bounded for a quadratic function of their 2-packing number.
-There are some interesting works about families of linear systems whose transversal number is bounded above by a linear function of their 2-packing number, see \cite{CCA2,CCA,AGAL}.
+Hence, the transversal number of any linear system is upper bounded for a quadratic function of their 2-packing number.
+For some linear systems the transversal number is bounded above by a linear function of their 2-packing number, see \cite{CGCA,CCA,MR3727901}.
+In \cite{MR3021333}, was proved, using probabilistic methods, the existence of $k$-uniform linear systems $(P,\mathcal{L})$ for infinitely many $k$'s and $n=|P|$ large enough, which transversal number is $\tau=n-o(n)$.
+This $k$-uniform linear systems has 2-packing number upper bounded by $\frac{2n}{k}$.

-There are also works where the transversal number of $r$-uniform linear systems (and in more general context) is bounded above by a function of their number points and lines, see for example \cite{Dorfling,HENNING2013959}.
-In \cite{HENNING2013959} it was posed the following question: Is it true that if $(P,\mathcal{L})$ is an $r$-uniform linear system then $\tau\leq\displaystyle\frac{|P|+|\mathcal{L}|}{r+1}$, for all $k\geq2$?.
-In \cite{VChvCMcD92} it was proved the inequality when $k\in\{2,3\}$.
-In \cite{Dorfling} it was proved the inequality when $\Delta\leq2$ and there are only two families of $r$-uniform linear systems that achieve equality in the bound.
-In \cite{Dorfling} it was given a better upper bound for the transversal number in terms of the number of points and the number of lines, namely, it was proved if $(P,\mathcal{L})$ is an $r$-uniform linear system with $\Delta\leq2$ and $r\geq3$ odd such that $r(r^2-3)\tau\leq(r-2)(r+1)n+(r-1)^2m+r-1$.
-Similar bounds was proven in the case when $r\geq2$ even.
+There are also works where the transversal number of an $r$-uniform linear systems (and in more general context) is bounded above by a function of their number points and lines, see for example \cite{Dorfling,HENNING2013959}.
+In \cite{HENNING2013959}, was stated the fo\-llowing question: Is it true that if $(P,\mathcal{L})$ is an $r$-uniform linear system, then $\tau\leq\displaystyle\frac{|P|+|\mathcal{L}|}{r+1}$, for all $r\geq2$?.
+In \cite{VChvCMcD92}, was proved the inequality when $r\in\{2,3\}$.
+In \cite{Dorfling}, was proved the inequality when $\Delta\leq2$ and there are only two families of $r$-uniform linear systems that achieve equality in the bound.
+On the other hand, in \cite{Dorfling}, was given a better upper bound for the transversal number in terms of the number of points and the number of lines, namely, it was proved if $(P,\mathcal{L})$ is an $r$-uniform linear system with $\Delta\leq2$ and $r\geq3$ odd integer such that $r(r^2-3)\tau\leq(r-2)(r+1)n+(r-1)^2m+r-1$.
+Similar bounds was proven in the case when $r\geq2$ is even integer.